visipedia/inat_comp/README.md

 ## Details

 There are a total of 5,089 categories in the dataset, with 579,184 training images and 95,986 validation images.
 For the training set, the distribution of images per category follows the observation frequency of that category by the iNaturalist community.
 Therefore, there is a non-uniform distribution of images per category.
-Example images, along with their unique [GBIF](http://www.gbif.org/) ID numbers (where available), can be viewed [here](https://docs.google.com/spreadsheets/d/1JHn6J_9HBYyN5kaVrH1qcc3VMyxOsV2II8BvSwufM54).
+Example images, along with their unique [GBIF](http://www.gbif.org/) ID numbers, can be viewed [here](https://docs.google.com/spreadsheets/d/1JHn6J_9HBYyN5kaVrH1qcc3VMyxOsV2II8BvSwufM54).

 | Super Category |	Category Count	| Train Images |	Val Images |